ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The submods part of a token are in a single map/object with many entries, one per submodule.
 There is only one submods map in a token.
 It is identified by its specific label.
-It is a peer to other claims, but it is not called a claim because it is a container for a claim set rather than an individual claim.
+It is a peer to other claims, but it is not called a claim because it is a container for a claims set rather than an individual claim.
 This submods part of a token allows what might be called recursion.
-It allows claim sets inside of claim sets inside of claims sets...
+It allows claims sets inside of claims sets inside of claims sets...

 ### Two Types of Submodules